besmaguesmi/DevOps-MLOps-Labs/session2/ml-app/RAPPORT.md

 This ensures that the project environment can be correctly set up for development, testing, and CI/CD workflow automation.

+---

-# Task 2 — Run the App Locally
+### Task 2: Run the app locally

-## 1. Cloned the forked repository to my local machine.
+1. **Cloned the forked repository to my local machine**

 ![alt text](./images/git%20clone%20repo.PNG)

+---

-## 2. Create the virtual environment
+2. **Created a Python virtual environment**

-I attempted to activate a virtual environment using the Linux command:
+Command attempted:

 ```
 source .venv/bin/activate
 ```

-This resulted in an error on Windows:
+This command is for Linux and caused an error on Windows:

 ![alt text](./images/error%201%20venv.PNG)

-The correct Windows command is:
+Correct Windows command:

 ```
 .env\Scriptsctivate